 Is there lift service anywhere in WNC so I can practice my downhilling skills?

 Yes!
 Sugar Mountain Resort offers lift service to mountain bikers, hikers, and sightseers in the summer.
-Click here for more information on that or here to go to Sugar's website.
+There is a fee for lift service, but if you climb to the summit on your own, trail use is free.

 Ok...I have only one day to ride in WNC...where should I go?